bdol/bdol-ml/README.md

 and specific dependencies for each project are noted.
 Each example will have an associated blog post on my personal website (http://briandolhansky.com/).

-The following items will be added to this repository in the future:
+The following items will be added to this repository (with associated blog posts) in the future:

 Regression
 - Ridge Regression